Henry Kolker

-Joseph Henry Kolker (November 13, 1874 [some sources 1870] – July 15, 1947) was an American stage and film actor and director.
+Joseph Henry Kolker (November 13, 1874 – July 15, 1947) was an American stage and film actor and director.

 Early years

-Kolker was born in Quincy, Illinois.
+Kolker was born in Berlin, Germany, in 1874.
+(Some sources say 1870.)
+He came to America at age five and was educated by Franciscan Monks at Quincy, Illinois.

 Career

-Kolker, like fellow actors Richard Bennett and Robert Warwick, had a substantial stage career before entering silent films.
+Kolker had a substantial stage career before entering silent films.
 He began acting professionally in stock theater in 1895.
 On stage he appeared opposite actresses such as Edith Wynne Matthison, Bertha Kalich and Ruth Chatterton.
+Kolker bore a resemblance to John Drew and this was accentuated when he started wearing a moustache and as he aged.
+Some thought he was Drew's son and a part of the Barrymore family.

 Kolker began acting in films in 1915.
 He is best remembered for his movie roles, including one in the ground-breaking Pre-Code film Baby Face (1933) as an elderly CEO.
 Another well-remembered part is as Mr. Seton, father of Katharine Hepburn and Lew Ayres in the 1938 film Holiday directed by George Cukor.

-Kolker entered films as an actor in 1915 and eventually tried his hand at directing.
-Kolker's best-known directorial effort is Disraeli (1921), starring George Arliss which is now a lost film with only one reel remaining.
-Prints however are said to exist in Europe and Russia.
+Kolker also directed.
+His best-known effort is Disraeli (1921), starring George Arliss, which is now a mostly lost film with only one reel remaining, and not to be confused with a later sound era portrayal by Arliss of the same name.